Azure enterprise scaffold: Prescriptive subscription governance

 The following image shows the components of the scaffold.
 The foundation relies on a solid plan for the management hierarchy and subscriptions.
 The pillars consist of Resource Manager policies and strong naming standards.
 The rest of the scaffold are core Azure capabilities and features that enable and connect a secure and manageable environment.

 Define your hierarchy

 The foundation of the scaffold is the hierarchy and relationship of the Azure Enterprise Enrollment through to subscriptions and resource groups.
 The enterprise enrollment defines the shape and use of Azure services within your company from a contractual point of view.
-Within the enterprise agreement, you can further subdivide the environment into departments, accounts, and finally, subscriptions and resource groups to match your organization's structure.
+Within the Enterprise Agreement, you can further subdivide the environment into departments, accounts, subscriptions, and resource groups to match your organization's structure.

 An Azure subscription is the basic unit where all resources are contained.
 It also defines several limits within Azure, such as number of cores, virtual networks and other resources.
 Azure Resource Groups are used to further refine the subscription model and enable a more natural grouping of resources.

 Every enterprise is different and the hierarchy in the above image allows for significant flexibility in how Azure is organized within your company.
-Modeling your hierarchy to reflect the needs of your company for billing, resource management, and resource access is the first — and most important — decision you make when starting in the public cloud.
+Modeling your hierarchy to reflect your company's billing, resource management, and resource access needs is the first and most important decision you make when starting in the public cloud.